Greetings Humans of Landlord Broadband,

 “Even as COVID-19 shifts priorities in real estate, PropTech continues to remake the market”.
 There has been optimism expressed about the resilience of PropTech during COVID-19 and predictions about the state of the housing market, for example: virtual reality will become more widespread due to the decrease in commuting (MIT Sloan School of Management).

 Furthermore, the pandemic has put the rental market in the spotlight and standing out from the crowd has never been more important – technology is pivotal in this (Property Week).
-Landlords and developers need to utilise technology in the most effective ways – for landlords this may involve adopting tech-enabled property management services to improve responsiveness and accessibility for tenants, property technology features such as smart heating or smart key management and of course, reliable Wi-Fi infrastructures that are able to meet the growing internet demands of tenants.
+Landlords and developers need to utilise technology in the most effective ways.
+For landlords, this may involve adopting tech-enabled property management services to improve responsiveness and accessibility for tenants.
+This may also include adopting property technology features such as smart heating or smart key management.
+And of course, reliable Wi-Fi infrastructures that are able to meet the growing internet demands of tenants.

-In the previous quarter of the year, the legalities of the real estate sector continue to be monitored by the government to the best interest to both the landlord and tenant.
-The code of practice for commercial property relationships that has been published has had an impact on the use of forfeiture and encourages an understanding and honest relationship to act reasonably.
-As seen in many other aspects of society, rules and guidelines are constantly watched and changed in an attempt to move forward.
-There are no current announcements or updates regarding student housing for the next academic year – this is something to keep an eye out for.
+In the previous quarter of the year, the legalities of the real estate sector continue to be monitored by the government.
+This is in the best interest to both the landlord and tenant.
+The code of practice for commercial property relationships has had an impact on the use of forfeiture.
+It encourages an understanding and honest relationship to act reasonably.
+As seen in many other aspects of society, rules and guidelines are constantly watched and changed.
+This is in an attempt to move forward.
+There are no current announcements or updates regarding student housing for the next academic year.
+This is something to keep an eye out for.

 Despite the many challenges we have faced this year, it seems that the property sector can look to 2021 with a positive view.